zultrn/parano/README.md

 ### Parano - A theme for helix editor
-A extrange crossover between Ayu Dark and Catppuccin Mocha
+A extrange crossover between Ayu Dark, Catppuccin mocha and Nord theme